LucaG04/buckler-idd-bot/README.md

 Risk Detection (NLP): Uses Natural Language Processing ("TextBlob") to analyze the sentiment of news headlines.

-Automated Reporting:Generates a risk score and a compliance recommendation (High Risk / Low Risk) based on a defined threshold.
+Automated Reporting: Generates a risk score and a compliance recommendation (High Risk / Low Risk) based on a defined threshold.

 Resilience: Implements error handling for missing data or API connection issues.